 - It’s a great deal.
 If you are searching for lodging in Bennington or Pownal, you will find lots of not-so-lovely motels, a Best Western, and a Hampton Inn.
 The two chain hotels are located in the strip-mall section of Bennington.
 They sleep up to four people, and they are more expensive than this vacation rental.
-At $204 per night, this may not be a budget accommodation, but it is a great deal for what you get.
+At approximately $200 per night, this could even be considered a budget accommodation, at least by today’s standards!

 - The Gourmet Kitchen is awesome.
 The kitchen has all the equipment you need to cook up some serious grub.
 I love going out to eat (and if you need advice, leave a comment), but it was so awesome to stay in and cook for myself.

 Grab our five-page printable bucket list that includes all the best things to do in Vermont!